-log a text file containing the time the command was run, the name of the user who ran sudo , the name of the target user, the name of the target group (optional), the terminal that sudo was run from, the number of rows and columns of the terminal, the working directory the command was run from and the path name of the command itself (with arguments if present) timing a log of the amount of time between, and the number of bytes in, each I/O log entry (used for session playback) ttyin input from the user's tty (what the user types) stdin input from a pipe or file ttyout output from the pseudo-tty (what the command writes to the screen) stdout standard output to a pipe or redirected to a file stderr standard error to a pipe or redirected to a file via log\output or LOG\OUTPUT is all that is required.
+log a text file containing the time the command was run, the name of the user who ran sudo , the name of the target user, the name of the target group (optional), the terminal that sudo was run from, the number of rows and columns of the terminal, the working directory the command was run from and the path name of the command itself (with arguments if present) timing a log of the amount of time between, and the number of bytes in, each I/O log entry (used for session playback) ttyin input from the user's tty (what the user types) stdin input from a pipe or file ttyout output from the pseudo-tty (what the command writes to the screen)

+stdout standard output to a pipe or redirected to a file

+stderr standard error to a pipe or redirected to a file

-All files other than log are compressed in gzip format unless the compress\io option has been disabled.
-Due to buffering, the I/O log data will not be complete until the sudo command has completed.
+All files other than log are compressed in gzip format unless the compress\io flag has been disabled.
+Due to buffering, it is not normally possible to display the I/O logs in real-time as the program is executing The I/O log data will not be complete until the program run by sudo has exited or has been terminated by a signal.
+The iolog\flush flag can be used to disable buffering, in which case I/O log data is written to disk as soon as it is available.
 The output portion of an I/O log file can be viewed with the sudoreplay(8) utility, which can also be used to list or search the available logs.

 Note that user input may contain sensitive information such as passwords (even if they are not echoed to the screen), which will be stored in the log file unencrypted.
-In most cases, logging the command output
+In most cases, logging the command output via log\output or LOG\OUTPUT is all that is required.